extension-js/extension.js/docs/RELEASING.md

   - `version`: explicit semver (e.g. `3.0.0-next.17` or `3.0.0`).
     - For `canary`, this can be left empty to auto-generate:
       `<base>-canary.<run_number>.<short_sha>`
+- For `stable` and `next`, CI first moves the `extension create` template pin to the head of `extension-js/examples` (`node scripts/generate-template-corpus.mjs --ref main`) and carries the two generated files in the release commit, so a fresh scaffold matches the corpus the release was cut against.
+The bundled `javascript` template drift check then runs against that pin and fails the release if the bundled copy needs a resync.
+A template added to the corpus still needs curating by hand (groups and the AI-help snapshot) before a release, and the tests fail the cut with that reason. `EXTENSION_SKIP_TEMPLATE_REPIN=1` keeps the committed pin for an urgent release.
 - CI validates inputs, builds, and runs tests.
 - Release notes are generated from git history using `scripts/generate-release-notes.mjs`.
   Stable and next releases use grouped, user-facing bullets with commit refs, while